amckay/EC702/docs/source/FuncApprox.rst

 			1 & K_J & Z_J & K_J^2 & K_J Z_J & Z_J^2
 			\end{array} \right)

-and our basis coefficient vector :math:`b` will have size elements.
+and our basis coefficient vector :math:`b` will have six elements.

 Turning to the computer, it will be convenient to have a function that takes the grid points :math:`K` and :math:`Z` and generates the basis matrix.
 In Matlab we can do this as follows